How Long is a Horse Pregnant? A Guide to Equine Pregnancy.

 How Long Is A Horse’s Gestation Period?

+how long is a horse pregnant?
 A horse is pregnant for about 326 to 345 days (11 months).
-Some mares may foal earlier than this.
+Some mares may foal earlier than this and some might go past their foaling date.

 Wild horses get pregnant during summer, and then foals are born almost a year later – in late spring or early summer.
 This is a survival adaptation – foals have the best chance of surviving when temperatures are mild and food is abundant.